asberk/aaronberk.ca/content/home/teaching.md

 +++

-I was a teaching assistant for the 2017 and 2018 [UBC MDS](https://ubc-mds.github.io/descriptions/) programs.
-In 2017: Descriptive Statistics and Probability, Data Wrangling, Supervised Learning I, Feature and Model Selection, Statistical Inference and Computation II and Experimentation and Causal Inference.
-In 2018: Communication & Argumentation, Data Wrangling, Databases and Data Retrieval, Unsupervised Learning, Spatial & Temporal Models, Web and Cloud Computing.
+In Fall 2020, I was the lecture and lab instructor for the [UBC MDS](https://ubc-mds.github.io/descriptions/) program's DSCI 551: Descriptive Statistics and Probability for Data Science.

+In 2017, 2018 and 2019, I was a teaching assistant for the [UBC MDS](https://ubc-mds.github.io/descriptions/) program.
+UBC MDS courses for which I've been a TA include:

+- DSCI 551: Descriptive Statistics and Probability for Data Science
+- DSCI 542: Communication & Argumentation
+- DSCI 523: Data Wrangling
+- DSCI 552: Statistical Inference & Computation I
+- DSCI 513: Databases and Data Retrieval
+- DSCI 571: Supervised Learning I
+- DSCI 573: Feature and Model Selection
+- DSCI 563: Unsupervised Learning
+- DSCI 572: Supervised Learning II
+- DSCI 553: Statistical Inference and Computation II
+- DSCI 574: Spatial & Temporal Models
+- DSCI 554: Experimentation and Causal Inference
+- DSCI 525: Web and Cloud Computing
+- DSCI 575: Advanced Machine Learning

 I was co-organizer and workshop TA for the
 [2017 BC Data Science workshop](http://workshop.bcdata.ca/2017) and